-As shown in the table below, there are "drug payment stages" for your prescription drug coverage under SCAN Retiree Group - LACERS.
-How much you pay for a drug depends on which of these stages you are in at the time you get a prescription filled or refilled.
+There are four "drug payment stages" for your prescription drug coverage under SCAN Retiree Group - LACERS.
+How much you pay depends on what stage you are in when you get a prescription filled or refilled.
+Details of each stage are in Sections 4 through 7 of this chapter.
+The stages are: